 Snakes don’t hibernate but they do brumate.
 It’s a similar biological process where their metabolism slows in order to save energy.

 Your snake may stop moving much, eating and even drinking.

 The good news is that your ball python can go for several months, even up to six, without eating.
 You should not worry too much unless you start to notice their weight drop considerably.
 At that point, you will want to consider taking them to an exotic veterinarian.

-Feeding your ball python is a fairly simple process.
+Feeding your ball python is a fairly simple process, but an important one when you are the only person caring for them.
 You just need to pick the right size feeder for their age and size, thaw it properly, and present it safely.

 The snake will do the rest.

 Sometimes they may not want to eat, and you will have this happen to you at least once during your ownership.
 When it does happen just try to ensure you are giving them a safe comfortable environment to eat and that your presenting them with a nice warm meal.